metamn/beat/code/pages/tomorrowww/tomorrowww.md

 From Google we got nothing semantic just a plain list of text on the screen.

 From Github we got plenty of interesting information.
-Repositories are listing who (companies, etc.) is most interested in this search phrase, Code is listing the exact location (think article paragraph) where this content chunk can be found, Issues are showing what people find unclear about it.
+The 'Repositories' tab is listing who (companies, etc.) is most interested in this search phrase, 'Code' tab is listing the exact location (think article paragraph) where this content chunk can be found, 'Issues' are showing what people find unclear about it.
 You can see when this item was last updated, how much time was spent on creating it, how many people are reusing and liking it, who are the authors and contributors.

 Now you can imagine what is like to focus on the Object.

 And there is still more.
 We didn't talk about our favorite subject &mdash; interface and experience design.
 Where is the hero?
 Should we add a hamburger menu somewhere?
-Can we use parallax scrolling on Issues?
+Can we use parallax scrolling on 'Issues'?

 Those who got annoyed by "Devices are the designers", or asking what kind of creativity is left behind, or thinking about the disappearance of their profession: Don't worry.